ibm-cloud-docs/dl/pricing.md

 Local routing is the default routing option.
 It provides access to data centers within the same market as the Direct Link PoP.
 There is no charge for Local routing.

-** I wanted to mention Local routing here to show that default option is at no additional cost to customers  **

 ### Global routing charges

 Global routing expands access to include all {{site.data.keyword.cloud_notm}} data centers globally.
 Bandwidth is unmetered and charged monthly based on the market.
 Details on the markets and other considerations can be found in our [FAQs](/docs/infrastructure/dl?topic=dl-faqs#what-are-the-local-routing-and-global-routing-options).